 St. Mark’s assists in an important outreach into the community by providing an affordable meeting place for the East Sunrise Quilt Guild.
-While not an official St. Mark’s Gorup, members of our church community are encouraged to join if this is an activity of interest.
+While not an official St. Mark’s Group, members of our church community are encouraged to join if this is an activity of interest.

 Founded in 1987, the East Sunrise Quilters guild is dedicated to learning, sharing, enriching and preserving our quilting heritage as well as increasing the skills and knowledge of the members through programs and workshops.

 The Quilting Guild maintains and outreach to the community called Create and Share which provides quilts free of charge to organizations and hospitals serving those in need.
 Returning veterans are presented with patriotic quilts through a program called Quilts of Valor.
-In the 2014 calendar year, 290 quilts were donated to various organizations.

 Donations were made to: